dankorotin/ton-tutorials/2-3-addresses-and-states-3/README.md

 1. **Raw addresses are used on-chain** (when sending messages to smart contracts).
 2. **User-friendly addresses provide integrity checks** (via checksum calculation) and allow **annotating the expected address properties**: being deployed to a particular chain and expecting bounceable/non-bounceable messages.
 3. **All user-friendly address features are implemented in off-chain applications**, which may or may not respect the address traits, and might add additional behavior based on them.

+Congratulations on completing this rather lengthy three-part tutorial! 🥳🎉🎊

 See you in the next one!